ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 **com.capacitorjs.browser**

-The Browser API provides the ability to open an in-app browser and subscribe to browser events.
+The Browser API provides the capability to open an in-app browser and subscribe to browser events.

 **com.capacitorjs.camera**